sondreid/FIE453/Presentation/pres_script.md

 We have tested running various SVM models on a subset of the numeric variables, as well as using all variables, and reducing the dimensions of the variables by Principal Component Analysis.

+The goal of the Principal Component Analysis is to reduce the variables into a fewer dimensions.